ezzing/3DLayout-documentation/README.md

 To instantiate the ezzing3D object and start the app you need to run this lines inside your javascript code:

     var container = window.document.getElementById('ezzing3d');

-    var layout = new ezzing3D(container, {
+    var layout = new ezzing3D();

+    layout.bootstrap(container, {
         token: token,
         id: id,
         failURL: '#/fail',
         showcase: showcase,
         rules: rules
     });

+The ezzing3D contructor instantiate the 3DLayout object.
+In this object we have all the functionality to manage the 3DLayout.

+The bootstrap function init the 3DLayout in the defined container with the provided options.

-The attributes for this constructor are:
+The options for this function are:

 -   **container**: the DOM element with id=‘ezzing3d’